Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

-with $L_i$ given in \eqref{EqLiGaussian}.
-Using these elements, the main result is given in the following theorem. \begin{theorem}[$\eta$-NE Region of the G-IC w.
-Feedback] \emph{ Let $\eta \geqslant \log_2(6)$.
-Then, the $\eta$-NE region $\Ngicfb$ of the Gaussian interference channel with perfect output feedback is approximated to within $2$ bits by the regions $\underRfb \cap \Bgicfb$ and $\overRfb \cap \Bgicfb$ and it satisfies that:
+with $L_i$ given by \eqref{EqLiGaussian}.
+Using these elements, the main result is given by the following theorem. \begin{theorem}[$\eta$-NE Region of the GIC with Feedback] \emph{ Let $\eta \geqslant 1$.
+Then, the $\eta$-NE region $\Ngicfb$ of the real Gaussian interference channel with perfect output feedback is approximated to within $1$ bit by the regions $\underRfb \cap \Bgicfb$ and $\overRfb \cap \Bgicfb$ and it satisfies:

 } \end{theorem}